Mill Pond 0.88-Acre Bathurst Estate with In-Law Suite and Mixed-Use Zoning Upside

 Key features

-- Over 3,500 sq ft of above-grade living space
+- Over 3,500 sq ft above grade plus fully finished basement

-- Newly renovated basement (2026) with full kitchen, 2 bedrooms, bathroom, and separate entrance
+- Newly renovated basement (2026) with full kitchen, 2 bedrooms, bathroom and separate entrance

-- Mixed-use zoning cited in listing, redevelopment optionality
+- Mixed-use zoning permissions support redevelopment scenarios

-- Mature landscaping, private backyard, estate-style setting
+- Mature landscaping and private backyard setting

 Original MLS description